Finding Perfect Rhymes for "Sad": A Deep Dive into Poetic Resources

 To truly master the art of rhyming with "sad," we need to explore more advanced techniques:

 - Eye Rhymes: These are words that look like they should rhyme but don't sound alike when spoken.
-For example, "love" and "move" are eye rhymes.
+To give you an idea, "love" and "move" are eye rhymes.
 While not strictly rhymes, they can create a visually striking effect.

 - Internal Rhymes: These rhymes occur within a single line of verse, adding a subtle musicality and emphasis.
-For example, "The sad lad had a bad day."
+Here's one way to look at it: "The sad lad had a bad day."

 - Masculine Rhymes: These are rhymes that fall on the stressed syllable at the end of a word (e.g., "sad" and "mad").